Skip to main content

 The government contexts I know deeply

 Panel arrangements, APS stakeholder dynamics, security clearance environments, the Digital Service Standard, and the pace of transformation programs - these are not things you learn from a textbook.
 They are things you learn by being embedded in the work, over time, across multiple agencies.
-I have been doing that work since 2011.
+I have been doing that work since 2011 – more than 20 years in UX and service design overall.

 National security and defence